 Aggregate demand:

-:
+Bandwidth occupation:

 Window:

 Depth:

 Rental car processing – As a rental car drives through the gate upon returning, all relevant data is automatically transmitted to the office and the car “checked in”.
 The car’s diagnostic connector supplies key information such as the vehicle ID, mileage, fuel level, and any diagnostic codes that appeared.
 All electronic fees paid for by the on-board systems, such as tolls, parking, fuel, or retail sales, that were charged are added to the rental bill.
 This not only improves the check-in procedure, but also allows rental cars to use electronic toll collection and parking, which they cannot easily do today.